 In September 2013, Dreamland transferred into the council’s ownership, securing the future of the park.
 Over 2300 members of the public celebrated this significant milestone by attending an open day in November 2013, which included raising £25,000 at a celebrity art auction.
 These funds were used to open the Visitor & Learning Arcade and Dreamland Expo: a past, present and future, in May 2014, which welcomed more than 30,000 visitors in its first four months.

 On 19 June 2015, the reimagined Dreamland Amusement Park reopened, operated by Sands Heritage Ltd. This pivotal moment demonstrated how effective a passionate group of volunteers can be in really making things happen – in this case, bringing back an iconic attraction from dereliction.

 The Dreamland restoration project is ongoing, with work having been carried out on the Scenic Railway, Historic Rides Collection, internal spaces, archiving, learning and engagement programmes.
 There is a bright future ahead for the reimagined Dreamland and the community of Margate.

-Following a £25 million investment from Arrowgrass Capital Partners, secured by SHL, the park will open in May 2017 with a completely updated and re-landscaped space that brings together historic rides, set against a backdrop of interactive art installations, adventurous street food and an eclectic programme of live events.
-9 The Dreamland restoration project is ongoing, with work having been carried out on the Scenic Railway, Historic Rides Collection, internal spaces, archiving, learning and engagement programmes.
+Following a £25 million investment from Arrowgrass Capital Partners, secured by SHL, the park opened in May 2017 with a completely updated and re-landscaped space that brings together historic rides, set against a backdrop of interactive art installations, adventurous street food and an eclectic programme of live events.
+The Dreamland restoration project is ongoing, with work having been carried out on the Scenic Railway, Historic Rides Collection, internal spaces, archiving, learning and engagement programmes.